ShorelineCrypto/nengcoin/doc/Chromebook/arm/README.md

 ```
    cd  newe-finger push TAB key
 ```
-After you push TAB afer word "newe" , the chromebook linux terminal should behave like linux in server/desktop with the full file/folder name "nengcoin_v1.4.0_u16_arm64" auto populated for you.
+After you push TAB afer word "nengc" , the chromebook linux terminal should behave like linux in server/desktop with the full file/folder name "nengcoin_v1.5.0.2_u16_arm64" auto populated for you.

 #### Arrow up or down key for history